russgooday/UDEMY_Learning-Data-Structures-from-Scratch/Section-02-linked-lists/big-O-notation.md

 If we were looking through the alphabet for the letter '**P**'.
 We could search ***sequentially*** from '**A**' to '**P**' a total of **16** steps.

-A *more* perfomant solution would be a binary search, which works by halving the input for each step.
+A *more* performant solution would be a binary search, which works by halving the input for each step.

 With a binary search, we start with our 26 characters and look for the middle character